 There is sometimes some confusion as to the status of a particular path, and what is and isn’t permitted on it.
 The Bucks Rights of Way map clearly shows all paths and their designation.

 A footpath is defined as a highway “over which the public has a right of way on foot only”, so horse riders and cyclists are restricted to bridleways and byways.
-A landowner may however, at their discretion, give permission for horses and bicycles to be ridden on footpaths.
+A landowner may however, at their discretion, give permission for horses and bicycles to be ridden on footpaths; anyone riding a horse or bicycle on a footpath without such permission is trespassing.
 Horse drawn and powered vehicles are not permitted.

 Local authorities have a duty under section 122 of the Road Traffic Regulation Act 1984 “to secure the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians)”.
 Given this duty, in situations where horse riding or cycling on footpaths is causing a problem to other users, the local authority – in our case Buckinghamshire Council – could use their powers to make bylaws or traffic regulation orders preventing this use.
 The Lee Parish Council is not however aware of any such orders within the parish.